yagays/kanjivg-radical/README.md

 ![kanji_header](doc/kanji_header.png)

 ## Usage
-Before using kanjivg-radical, import each json files as dictionaries as following code.
+Before using kanjivg-radical, import each json files into dictionaries as following code.

 ```py